 Lowering the age of consent for buggery also means that 16 and 17-year-old girls will be exposed to the health risks of anal intercourse.

 Widening the range of sexual practices which can be committed with young people puts even more pressure on them to be sexually active and to engage in even more dangerous activities.

 The legislation which lowered the age of consent introduced a new offence of “abuse of trust”.
 This was retained in the 2003 Sexual Offences Act.
 This is intended to criminalise those who use a position of trust over a young person to take sexual advantage of them.
-However, the new offence is too narrow in its scope, welcome though it is.
+The scope of this offence should be widened to make it more comprehensive.